-In contrast to most of the discussed approaches, the positioning information of actor nodes do not need to be forwarded in our algorithm.
-In other words, since providing selfawareness for the sensor nodes is not an objective of the algorithm, the sensor nodes are not informed of their position information.
-The particular scenario discussed in the paper has an additional distinct and important constraint, which is the high mobility of the sensor nodes.
+In contrast to most of the discussed approaches, the positioning information of actor nodes do not need forwarding in our algorithm.
+In other words, since providing self-awareness for the sensor nodes is not an objective of the algorithm, the sensor nodes are not informed of their position information.
+The high mobility of the sensor nodes is the distinct and important constraint for the particular scenario discussed in the paper.

 The organization of the overlay network scheme for assignment of the hop-counts and affiliation with the actor nodes is a critical part of our algorithm, where clustering is employed as the solution.
-The actor nodes function as the permanent clusterheads and the structure allows multi-hop clusters, which is different than most of the existing clustering algorithms for mobile ad hoc networks (eg. [21], [22], [23], [24]).
-KHOPCA [25] is a multi-hop clustering scheme consisting of a set of simple and easy-to-implement locally acting rules, which has an approach similar to our algorithm, but it does not fully satisfy the specific requirements of our scenario such as predetermined clusterheads.
+The actor nodes function as the permanent clusterheads and the structure allows multi-hop clusters, which is different than most of the existing clustering algorithms for mobile ad hoc networks (eg. [23], [24], [25], [26]).
+KHOPCA [27] is a multi-hop clustering scheme consisting of a set of simple and easy-to-implement locally acting rules, which has an approach similar to our algorithm, but it does not fully satisfy the specific requirements of our scenario such as predetermined clusterheads.